TeamAwesomeQuackers/NLP_Project/README.md

 # About this Project
 ### Github Webscraping and Natural Language Processing
 Millions of developers and companies build, ship, and maintain their software on GitHub— the largest and most advanced development platform in the world.
 As Codeup's new up-and-coming Data Scientists, we will be using GitHub's platform to practice both our Web-Scraping skills and our Natural Language Processing (NLP) skills.
 With a focus on repositories that are studying bitcoin, our goal is to predict the programming language used in a repository based solely on the README.md file provided.
 By exploring the text provided in the README, we hope to identify key words that will allow us to identify which programming language(s) were used.
 Then we will teach these to our classification model so that it will predict the programming language of any future repositories we show it.
-For now, the list of languages whose detection is supported is as follows:
+The list of languages we will try to predict are:

 - JavaScript
 - Python
-    - Go
 - C++
+- PHP
+- C
 - Java
-    - TypeScript
-    - HTML
-    - PHP
-    - C#
+- Other

 <hr style="border:2px solid blue"> </hr>